 Pre-trial proceedings in federal court are very often complex.
 Discovery is the process by which the Defendant and the government demand information and material from the other party, which can include investigative reports, statements by witnesses, financial records, and lab reports.
 This is a cumbersome process that can involve thousands of pages of documents.
 When you hire the Strom Law Firm, L.L.C., we will review each document with you and work with you to determine the best strategy for your case.
 Proper representation during this stage of the case is of critical importance.

 In order to find you guilty at trial, the government must prove beyond a reasonable doubt each element of the criminal charge or charges against you.
 Your lawyer will work tirelessly and make sure you have the most effective defense possible by using all available resources.
 Our team of federal Criminal Defense Lawyers has the experience of working with the top investigators, forensic experts, consultants, and professional researchers to help clients prepare and present their defense.

 If you plead guilty or are found guilty, the court will schedule a sentencing hearing.
 Prior to your sentencing hearing, the court will order that a Presentence Investigation take place.
 The Office of U.S. Probation will then prepare a report, a Presentence Investigation Report (P.S.R.), where a probation officer will detail any aggravating and mitigating factors present in the case.
 Most reports contain the offender’s prior criminal record, personal characteristics, financial background, and social history, as well as information regarding the effect of the crime on the victim.

-- Prison Time/confinement in a federal prison, which is controlled by the U.S. Bureau of Prisons (B.O.P.)
+- Prison time in a federal prison, controlled by the U.S. Bureau of Prisons (B.O.P.)

 - House Arrest

 - Split Sentence (combination of prison, house arrest, and/or probation)

-If you are sentenced to prison time, you can serve your time in any federal penitentiary in the United States.
-Many factors play into placement of Defendants and the Bureau of Prisons and the court can not guarantee that placement of the Defendant will be close to their home state.
+If you are sentenced to prison time, you will be ordered to serve your time in any federal penitentiary in the United States.
+The Bureau of Prisons and the court can not guarantee that placement of the Defendant will be close to their home state and many factors play into placement of Defendants.

 Such factors include: